metosin/compojure-api/README.md

 ## Models

-Compojure-api uses the [Schema](https://github.com/Prismatic/schema)-based modelling, backed up by [ring-swagger](https://github.com/metosin/ring-swagger) for mapping the models int Swagger/JSON Schemas.
+Compojure-api uses the [Schema](https://github.com/Prismatic/schema)-based modeling, backed up by [ring-swagger](https://github.com/metosin/ring-swagger) for mapping the models int Swagger/JSON Schemas.

-Two coercers are available (and automatically selected with smart destucturing): one for json and another for string-based formats (query-parameters & path-parameters).
+Two coercers are available (and automatically selected with smart destructuring): one for json and another for string-based formats (query-parameters & path-parameters).
 See [Ring-Swagger](https://github.com/metosin/ring-swagger#schema-coersion) for more details.

 ### sample schema and coercion